mikepk/pybald/docs/getting_started.rst

 * Static content: images, css, javascript

 The heart of a Pybald application is the *WSGI pipeline*.
 The pipeline is defined in the file ``./wsgi/myapp.py``.
-The WSGI pipeline is how your webserver will communicate with your application. `myapp.py` can be used to connect to any WSGI compliant webserver (Apache, nginx, uWSGI, etc...), or it can be run directly which invokes the paste.httpserver from the command line.
+The WSGI pipeline is your application as well as how your webserver of choice will communicate with your application. `myapp.py` can be used to connect to any WSGI compliant webserver (Apache, nginx, uWSGI, etc...), or it can be run directly which invokes a built-in testing server from the command line.

 .. code-block:: python